 A complete list of the new fall plantings, with photos and sources, is at this link.

 The most significant planting in the fall in terms of shear numbers was the Wild Blue Phlox, Phlox divaricata, of which she planted 500 that she obtained from the grounds of the Catholic Seminary in St. Paul.
-In late October she obtained some trees and shrubs from the Park Board Nursery, which at that time was located nearby at Glenwood Lake.
+In late October she obtained some trees and shrubs from the Park Board Nursery, which at that time was located next door at Glenwood Lake.

 By this date the Park Board was growing some species that were not native to Minnesota but grew well here.
 One of those the Eloise obtained was the Shadblow Serviceberry, Amelanchier canadensis.